Kareo Terms of Service

 3) PAYMENT TERMS

-Customer must pay all fees as specified on the Order and related services as incurred as specified on this the Pricing Policy page.
-Unless otherwise stated in the Order, invoiced charges are due upon receipt.
+Customer must pay all fees as specified on the Customer Agreement and related services as incurred as specified on the Pricing Policy page.
+Unless otherwise stated in the Customer Agreement, invoiced charges are due upon receipt.
 Customer is responsible for providing complete and accurate billing and contact information to Kareo and notifying Kareo of any changes to such information.

 b.
 Credit Card and ACH